 I personally feed raw dog food, so I just sprinkle it over Wally’s raw meals and then mix everything together.
 He usually gets his kelp with dinner because I have a tendency of forgetting it in the mornings as I’m still waking up when I feed him, lol!

-Easy Raw Dog Food Recipe With Kelp
+Easy Raw Dog Food Recipe for Beginners With Kelp

 Both ingredients are from Raw Paws Pet Food!